festvox/datasets-CMU_DoG/README.md

           * 1: The other user is too rude.
           * 2: I don't know how to proceed with the conversation.
           * 3: The other user is not responding to me.
-        * For chatType 0 (both users were given the document)
+        * For users given the document
           * 4: I have watched the movie before.
           * 5: I have not watched the movie before.
-        * For chatType 1 (only one user was given the document)
+        * For the users without the document
           * 4: I will watch the movie after the other user's introduction.
           * 5: I will not watch the movie after the other user's introduction.
       * 'feedback': the user-entered feedback after the conversation.